 If we can create this CORE structure in inverted form, we can create the whole inverted structure easily.

 To do this, naturally you would move stick 1 below sticks 8 and 9 and between them.

 Observe, the six sticks in the inverted CORE structure are already placed in right positions by the new single stick movement.
 These are the sticks, 1, 8, 9, 4, 5 and 6.

 The sticks 2 and 3 are also in their right places in the inverted structure and so need not be moved.

-Move only two sticks 7 and 10 on the bottom row of the original on two sides of sticks 2 and 3 to form the inverted tower structure in quick time.
+Move only two sticks 7 and 10 on the bottom row of the original on two sides of sticks 2 and 3 to form the inverted tower structure.

 But you have moved only 3 matches, not four, the sticks 1, 7 and 10.

 The tower Structure can be inverted symmetrically about the central axis of symmetry only by moving 3 sticks, not 4, as required in the puzzle.